What bug has a small gray body and three antennas?

 ANSWER From your description, I think it may be silverfish or a closely related species.
 With a specimen the identification would be conclusive.

-The silverfish (Lepisma saccharina) is often found around the home.
+Silverfish (Lepisma saccharina) are often found around the home.
 They have probably found a food source under the plywood.
 Silverfish also like moist areas.
 Their preferred diet is sugars and starches, so they can damage books and documents.

-Contact your local Orkin branch, and a qualified Orkin Pest Specialist will be happy to conduct a thorough inspection of your home, making recommendations on ways to reduce their food sources and moisture, and develop a customized treatment strategy to rid your home of these insects.
+Contact your a qualified Orkin Pest Specialist to conduct a thorough inspection of your home.
+They can make recommendations on ways to reduce their food sources and moisture, and develop a customized treatment strategy to rid your home of these insects.

 The Orkin Man used the information above to also answer the following questions submitted by Orkin.com users: